theletterd/resume/resume.md

     -   Was [sole-member](https://resume.theletterd.co.uk/assets/images/makeup.jpg) of the makeup-department for a K-Pop music video
     -   Dumbstack - Post a message to Twitter in as complex a way as possible, using multiple web-services, IRC, Slack, github post-commit hooks, and more!
     -   [SuDuncu](https://www.youtube.com/watch?v=XmDD-rQx3uE) - Designed a system which would recognise Sudoku grids, and solve them in real-time.
 Using OpenCV to detect the grids, sklearn/SVMs to classify digits, and a from-scratch python service to solve the grid.
--   Spent two days during a Yelp Hackathon teaching basic lock-picking skills to [interested engineers](https://resume.theletterd.co.uk/assets/images/lock_picking.jpg), a skill I picked up while recovering from surgery, because there's not much else to do when you can't really move.
+-   Spent time during a couple of Yelp Hackathons teaching basic lock-picking skills to [interested](https://resume.theletterd.co.uk/assets/images/lock_picking.jpg) [engineers](https://resume.theletterd.co.uk/assets/images/lock_picking2.jpg), a skill I picked up while recovering from surgery, because there's not much else to do when you can't really move.
 -   Twice mentored for [AWE](https://www.yelp.com/engineering/awe) (Awesome Women in Engineering, Yelp's ERG for Women in Engineering).
 -   I will always dress up for Halloween.
 Always.
 -   Deeply honoured to have been voted by Engineering as most representative of the Yelp Value ["Unboring"](https://resume.theletterd.co.uk/assets/images/unboring.jpg) in 2016.